 - A Combined-Degree Request Form (Graduate School Form GS – 27)

 - Official transcripts from all universities listed on application.
 (Non-official transcript from Purdue University Calumet may be used for initial application.
 Official transcript will be required for final admission.)

 Graduate Aide Application

 The Department of Biological Sciences offers Graduate Aide positions to qualified graduate students.
 These positions provide tuition waiver and monthly stipend.

 Availability of Graduate Research Aide positions varies from year to year.
-Only students apply for MS program in thesis option are eligible to apply.
-The Graduate Research Fellowship Application form (PDF), which is downloadable from department website, should be submitted to the department prior to March 1.
+Only students applying for M.S. program in thesis option are eligible to apply.
+Application form, which is downloadable from department website, should be submitted to the department prior to March 1st.